phax/ph-schematron/README.md

 ## News and noteworthy

+* v5.6.5 - work in progress
+    * Updated to Saxon-HE 10.3
 * v5.6.4 - 2020-10-13
     * Updated to ANT 1.10.9
     * The Maven plugin now also complains on "successful reports" (see [#108](https://github.com/phax/ph-schematron/issues/108)) - thanks [@lueck](https://github.com/lueck)